thegetty/bronze-guidelines/content/intro.md

 *Slush molding*

-Slush molding ({% ref 'fig-016' %}, **videos 7, 3**) may be among the oldest processes used in indirect lost-wax casting, and is still widely used today (**table 3**).
+Slush molding ({% ref 'fig-016' %}, {% ref 'vid-07, vid-03' %}) may be among the oldest processes used in indirect lost-wax casting, and is still widely used today (**table 3**).
 Slush molding consists of pouring liquefied wax into a mold and slushing it around to ensure that the wax builds up relatively evenly.
 Small molds can be filled to the rim.
 The wax will first solidify at points of contact with the mold.
 The remaining molten wax is poured out, and the process repeated until the thickness of wax matches the desired wall thickness of the bronze.
 With larger molds, a fine layer of liquefied wax may be painted onto the surface first, to make sure that all the details are captured, before pouring the liquefied wax into the mold.
 Larger molds may be only partially filled and then agitated and rolled around to ensure that the wax slushes sufficiently to coat the entire inner surface.

 The main advantages of slush molding are its rapidity and simplicity.
 Because the mold is generally manipulated by hand, size is a limiting factor, requiring larger bronzes to be molded in manageable sections.